Clarksville Community School District

+Administration

+Like many rural school districts in Iowa, Clarksville utilizes sharing agreements to optimize administrative resources.
+In February 2024, the Clarksville school board and the neighboring North Butler Community School District agreed to share a superintendent.
+Bryan Boysen was appointed to lead both districts, effective July 1, 2024.

 The Clarksville Community School District, is a public school district in Clarksville, Iowa.
 The district serves Clarksville and surrounding areas in northern Butler County.

 The school, which serves all grade levels PreK-12 in one building, is located at 318 N. Mather Street in Clarksville.

 The school's mascot is the Indians.
 Their colors are maroon and white.